 The Compensation Committee typically reviews base salary rates for our named executive officers annually.
 Salary rates and any annual adjustments are determined by the Committee based on a number of factors, including level of responsibility, expertise, and experience of the individual, internal equity, individual and company performance, competitive conditions in the industry, and salary norms for individuals in comparable positions at comparable companies.
 The executive compensation policy is to be competitive with the market, which we have defined as being at the 50th percentile of our peer group.
-During fiscal 2013 the actual base salary provided to our named executive officers was closer to the 25th percentile of the peer group.
+During fiscal 2014 the actual base salary provided to our named executive officers was closer to the 25th percentile of the peer group.
 For a specific incumbent the actual base salary level may be above or below a specific level depending on a number of factors particularly experience, performance and the Company's cash flow considerations during our turnaround.
 The Committee also considers recommendations made by our Chief Executive Officer regarding salary rate adjustments for his direct reports.
 Discussions regarding the compensation of each named executive officer, including our Chief Executive Officer, are held outside of his presence.

-Base salaries for our named executive officers as of December 28, 2013 were as follows:
+Base salaries for our named executive officers as of December 27, 2014 were as follows:

-Named Executive Officer Position Position 2012 Salary October 2012 10% Reduction Q3 2013 Restoration 2012 to 2013 % Change Thomas St. Dennis Chief Executive Officer \$ 480,000 \$ 432,000 \$ 480,000 -% Michael D. Slessor President \$ - \$ - \$ 350,000 % Michael Ludwig Chief Financial Officer \$ 300,000 \$ 270,000 \$ 300,000 -% Stuart L. Merkadeau Senior Vice President, General Counsel and Secretary \$ 290,000 \$ 261,000 \$ 290,000 %
+Named Executive Officer Position 2013 Salary 2014 Salary Thomas St. Dennis Chief Executive Officer \$ 480,000 \$ 480,000 Michael D. Slessor President \$ 350,000 \$ 350,000 Michael Ludwig Chief Financial Officer \$ 300,000 \$ 300,000 Stuart L. Merkadeau Senior Vice President, General Counsel and Secretary \$ 290,000 \$ 290,000